stevemckinney/iamsteve/data/blog/00162-illustrator-quick-tip-export-a-colour-palette-quickly.md

 date: "2017-05-09T06:25:00+00:00"
 lastmod: "2019-10-04T07:27:04+00:00"
 summary: "In Illustrator it appears more difficult than it needs to be to export a colour palette to hex values, here’s a quick way."
-metadesc: Using Illustrator there isn't a way to export a colour palette quickly.
+metadesc: "Using Illustrator there isn't a way to export a colour palette quickly.
 However, there is a way to do it less tediously than opening and closing the fill window.
 This post shows you how."
 theme: "#fefbed"
 tags: ["Design"]
 categories: ["Design"]